4yn/hnr21/README.md

 ![Game window](https://cdn.discordapp.com/attachments/796226828452364308/797293622953246720/5.png)

+_SafeEntry: A unique Singapore story.
+As an ambassador, ALLOW or DENY entry.
+Take a trip down the memory lane from Phase I to Phase III and scan 11Bs, Pink ICs along the way.
+Can you balance checking SafeEntry, counterfeit TraceTogether tokens, ICs, masks and thermal temperature, under the pressure of long sNaKiNg queues?_

 ## How We built it

 Game mechanics and rendering were all done using Svelte & HTML5 canvas.
 Pixel art assets were curated using Piskel & GIMP.